July 10, 2019

-Temperature sensors are available of various types, shapes, and sizes.
+Temperature sensors are available in various types, shapes, and sizes.
 The two main types of temperature sensors are:

 Contact Type Temperature Sensors: There are a few temperature meters that measure the degree of hotness or coolness in an object by being in direct contact with it.
-Such temperature sensors fall under the category contact-type.
-They can be used to detect solids, liquids or gases over a wide range of temperatures.
+Such temperature sensors fall under the category of contact type.
+They can be used to detect solids, liquids, or gases over a wide range of temperatures.

 The contact and non-contact temperature sensors are further divided into:

-A thermostat is a contact type temperature sensor consisting of a bi-metallic strip made up of two dissimilar metals such as aluminium, copper, nickel, or tungsten.
+A thermostat is a contact-type temperature sensor consisting of a bi-metallic strip made up of two dissimilar metals such as aluminum, copper, nickel, or tungsten.

-Thermistors or thermally sensitive resistors are the ones that change their physical appearance when subjected to change in the temperature.
-The thermistors are made up of ceramic material such as oxides of nickel, manganese or cobalt coated in glass which allows them to deform easily.
+Thermistors or thermally sensitive resistors are the ones that change their physical appearance when subjected to a change in temperature.
+The thermistors are made up of ceramic material such as oxides of nickel, manganese, or cobalt coated in glass which allows them to deform easily.